Dissentix/BS-Watch-v01/README.md

 ## 🔥 How It Works
 1. **Subdomain Discovery:** BS-Watch starts by discovering subdomains for the given target.
 2. **DNS Resolution:** The discovered subdomains are then resolved to identify active assets.
-3. **WEB SERVICE Discovery:** Finally, BS-Watch performs HTTP and Https discovery to identify live services.
+3. **Web Service Discovery:** Finally, BS-Watch performs HTTP and HTTPS discovery to identify live services.
 4. **Fresh Assets:** All fresh assets found online are then sent directly to your Discord channel.

 ## ⭐️ Support Me!